pfdubois/BridgeBidding/source/CompetingNT.rst

 .. _DONT:

 .. index::
+   !single: D.O.N.T.
-   pair: convention; D.O.N.T.
+   single: convention; D.O.N.T.
-   single: two-suited bids
+   single: two-suited bids; D.O.N.T.
-   pair:1N; D.O.N.T. defense
+   single: 1N; D.O.N.T. defense
+   see: DONT; D.O.N.T.

 D.O.N.T stands for Disturbing Opponents' No Trump, and is another idea from the fertile mind of Marty Bergen.
 The emphasis is on getting in there